taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 The big take away between these two authentication flows is that the cookie based session approach is mainly managed by the server and the token based approached is managed by the client.

-Now that we had a brief overview of some authentication flows, lets take a look into how we can implement the token based approached using a access and refresh tokens in a Phoenix API using Guardian.
+Now that we had a brief overview of some authentication flows, let's take a look into how we can implement the token based approached in a Phoenix API using Guardian. -->

 ## Setting Up The Application

-First we need to setup a new Phoenix application.
-If you already have a Phoenix application up and running with user authentication, go ahead and skip this part, but if not it will help get you going.
+First things first, we will scaffold a new Phoenix application that is backed by a database and has the functionality to manage users.

+We'll do this by generating a new Phoenix project without the assets folder and html views.

 ```
 $ mix phx.new auth_example --no-assets --no-html
 ```

-After the new Phoenix application has been generated, we need to use Ecto to setup or database and create a simple users table.
+After the new Phoenix application has been generated, we need to create our database.

 ```
 $ mix ecto.create
 ```

-Now we will generate a migration to create a simple users table in our database to store our user data.
+Now we will generate a migration to create a simple table for our users in the database.

 ```
 $ mix ecto.gen.migration add_users_table
 ```

-Now we need to go ahead and setup that migration to add the columns that we want in our users table.
+We need to setup that migration to add the columns and their values that we want in our users table.

 ```
 ## priv/repo/migrations/{migration_id}_add_users_table.exs